matdombrock/Tidalua/README.md

 ### `tick`
 The current tick number.
 This is the basis for creating time based effects.

 By default, there are 128 ticks per second.
-See `tick_speed()` for info about changing this.
+See `speed()` for info about changing this.

 ## Lua API Functions

-Notes:
-- There are 8 oscillators total.
-- Only the first oscillator is enabled by default.
-    - Use `enable(oscillator_number)` to enable others.
-- Oscillator numbers start at 1.
-  - Lua indexes start at 1 in general.
-- Most functions that take an `oscillator_numer` param will default to 1 if not provided.
-- Lua scripts are run in full before the any samples are generated
-    - This means whatever the last state the script leaves the synth in is what will be heard.

 ### `dbg(message)`
 Prints a message to the console if the console output mode is set to debug.